Skip to main content

 Memory Lifecycle

-1. Creation: store_memory() without memory_id creates new memory
+1. Creation: store_memory() without memory_id creates a new memory

-2. Expansion: store_memory() with memory_id adds content to existing memory
+2. Expansion: store_memory() with memory_id adds content to an existing memory

-4. Chunk Operations: Use chunk IDs for granular updates/deletes
+5. Source Operations: Use source IDs for granular updates or deletes

-5. Deletion: delete() removes entire memory and all its chunks
+6. Deletion: delete() removes an entire memory and all its sources

 Next Steps